xenesisaco/xenesisaco-Credit_Risk_Analysi/README.md

 ![2 4](https://user-images.githubusercontent.com/98041751/172725143-d19c00eb-c059-49e8-9701-601ee19e316b.png)

 ### ClusterCentroids model
-Here the balanced accuracy score is down to about 52%.
+Balance accuracy is about 52%.
-The high_risk precision is still 1% only with 63% sensitivity which makes a F1 of 1%.
+Senesitivity only is 63% with a high_risk precision is still 1%.
+This makes F1 of 1%.
-Due to the high number of false positives, the low_risk sensitivity is only 40%.
+Low_risk is only 40% due to the high number of false positives.

 ![3 1](https://user-images.githubusercontent.com/98041751/172725254-46bea055-db3c-4925-b42d-ae2bbcf2a14b.png)